In All Fairness: The 40 Hours Work Week

 What do amateurs and professionals have to do with the “40 hours work week”?
 In my mind, a great deal.
 That “fair’s day work” is much closer to fairness when it comes to a true professional than it is when we talk about an amateur.
 That is why, for me, taking only the number of hours, sticking to them and see what you can cram in there is a fallacy, at best.

-A saner, more down-to-Earth approach is to be mindful of yourself, your self-expectations, weight in the requirements of the team your are into and find the balance that pushes you forward, today.
+A saner, more down-to-Earth approach is to be mindful of yourself, your self-expectations, weigh in the requirements of the team you are part of and find the balance that pushes you forward, today.
 If that sweet spot is for you 40 hours or less, I salute you — you are luckier than you realize.
 But if it’s 50, 55 hours a week that is ok too.
 Just remember to constantly reassess and don’t mistake long hours with steps towards being a professional.
 In certain stages of your journey, fewer hours is exactly the right thing to do; in others, no hours a.k.a. vacations are absolutely essential.

 Just don’t put the cart before the horse and “act professionally” timewise without being there in wisdom also.
 You will only stall your own progress and disappoint the ones looking to work with you.
 Stay mindful of yourself and where you are heading, forget arbitrary numbers.